 Education was very important to Frank.
 He never voted against a school levy.
 And proudly helped all three of his sons to achieve college degrees.

 He is survived by his three sons - Frank J. (Greg); Robert (Susan); both of Lewistown; and William (Julie) of West Linn, OR; grandchildren Jenna, Julia, Joel (Eryn); step-grandchildren Briana Stanley (Charles), and Rhett (Sally) Stanley; sister, Helen Craig (Jim), brothers Ernie, and Tony (Wanda), brother-in-law Thomas Mane (Lydia), along with numerous generations of nieces, nephews, and their offspring.

 Frank was proceeded in death by his parents, wife Pearl of 70 years, sister Betty, and brothers Jim, John, and Charles.
 As well as many Aunts, Uncles, and cousins.

-A Celebration of Frank Valach’s Life will be held at a later date.
-Cremation has taken place at his request.
-A private committal next to his beloved wife Pearl will occur at Mount Calvary Cemetery in the near future.
+A Small Private Celebration of Frank Valach’s Life will be held Saturday, August 22nd, 2020 at 11:00 a.m. in the Zion Lutheran Church.
+Frank's Family would like to ask that friends please watch the services on a live stream at youtubezionlutheranchurch.com and they appreciate you understanding during this time.
+A private committal next to his beloved wife Pearl will occur at Mount Calvary Cemetery.
+Cremation has taken place.
 The Cloyd Funeral Home is assisting the family.